On p-groups of maximal class: Introduction

 \section{\bf Introduction}

 A group of order $p^{n}>p^{3}$ and nilpotency class $n-1$, is said to be of maximal class.
-These groups have been studied by various authors, the basic material about these groups is to be found in Blackburn's paper \cite{Bla1}.
-A more modern reference for the theory of p-groups of maximal class is section $14$ of Chapter III in Huppert's book \cite{Hup67}.
-The p-groups of maximal class with an abelian maximal subgroup were completely classified by A. Wiman in \cite{W.A46}.
-The most results about these groups that we present in this paper can be found in \cite{Ber1, Ber2, Ber3}.
-These results play a fundamental role in finite p-group theory.
+These groups have been studied by various authors \cite{C. R. I, W.A52}.
+But the main reference in the theory of $p$-groups of maximal class is Blackburn's paper \cite{Bla1}.
+Other famous references for these $p$-groups are \cite{Ber1, GM02, Hup67}.
+The $p$-groups of maximal class with an abelian maximal subgroup were completely classified by Wiman in \cite{W.A46}.
+More recently, it is proved that the finite $p$-group of maximal class can be determined by centralizers of some subgroups.
+For example, the theorem of Suzuki ( \cite[Theorem III.14.23]{Hup67}, \cite[Proposition 1.8]{Ber1}) shows that a finite $p$-group $G$ is of maximal class if there is a self centralizing subgroup of order $p^{2}$, and in \cite[Proposition 10.17]{Ber1}, it is showed that if $G$ is a finite $p$-group, $B\leq G$ is a nonabelian subgroup of order $p^{3}$ such that $C_{G}(B)<B$, then $G$ is of maximal class.
+Some results about these groups that we present in this paper can be found in \cite{Ber1, Ber2, Ber3}.
+These results play a fundamental role in finite $p$-group theory.
 Throughout this paper, we use the standard notation, such as in \cite{Ber1}.

 The paper is organized as follows: In the second section, we recall some preliminaries of nilpotent groups.
-The third section covers the basic material about p-groups of maximal class.
-In section 4, we introduce a subgroup of a p-group of maximal class called the fundamental subgroup.
-This group plays a fundamental role in the development of the general theory of p-groups of maximal class.
+The third section covers the basic material about $p$-groups of maximal class.
+In section $4$, we introduce a characteristic subgroup of a $p$-group of maximal class called the fundamental subgroup.
+This group plays a fundamental role in the development of the general theory of $p$-groups of maximal class.
+In section 5, which is the end section of this work, we deal with some special class of finite $p$-groups of maximal class and exponent $p$, namely $CGZ$-groups.
+More precisely, we prove that any $CGZ$-group of order $p^{n}$ and exponent $p$ (where $3\leq n\leq p$) admits a unique characteristic elementary abelian subgroup of index $p$.